RedboxTrb/MedicalDR_QF/README.md

 - Documentation improvements

 ## Authors

-## License

-This project is licensed under the MIT License ©.
-See the [LICENSE](LICENSE) file for the full license text.

 **Disclaimer**: This system is designed for research purposes.
 Clinical applications require additional validation and regulatory approval.